 The activities of the College, together with the factors likely to affect its future development and performance are set out in the Report of the Corporation.
 The financial position of the College, its cashflow, liquidity and borrowings are presented in the Financial Statements and accompanying notes.
-The potential impact of Covid-19 has been assessed and included in the College's budget for 2020/21 and does not represent an issue from a going concern perspective.

-Given the level of reserves of £63.2m and future plans, members of the Corporation deem going concern basis to be adequate in the preparation of its Financial Statements.
+Given the level of reserves of £60.8m, working capital of £30.7m and future plans, members of the Corporation deem going concern basis to be adequate in the preparation of its Financial Statements.